Atmospheric Science-Postdoctoral Researcher

 We are committed to a diverse and equitable workforce with an inclusive culture that values and celebrates the diversity of our people, talents, ideas, experiences, and perspectives.
 This is essential to innovation and creativity for continued success of the Laboratory’s mission.

-- Conduct creative research in the field of atmospheric modeling.
+- Conduct creative research in the field of atmospheric modeling, especially using the WRF model

 - Develop, validate, and apply computer models performing dynamically downscaled atmospheric simulations over complex terrain.